 5. Remove the baking soda paste: Once time is up, use a spray bottle filled with white distilled vinegar to give the oven a final spritz.
 It will start to foam as the vinegar reacts with the baking soda.
 Once the foaming stops, use hot water and a microfiber cloth or sponge to remove the paste and scrub the oven clean.
 Remember, don’t use anything abrasive on the glass door as it can scratch.

 Your oven should now be a much better sight!
 If any burnt residue remains, you may need to repeat the above steps on a focussed area or resort to an oven cleaner, but this method will shift everyday grease and grime.
 Don’t forget to give the outside a clean with a damp microfiber cloth as well.

 - Invest in an oven liner.
 These are designed to protect the floor of your oven by catching any spills.
 These can be easily removed and cleaned, or if necessary, replaced.

 - Keep an eye on your oven.
 After every meal, inspect your oven for any grease or splatters.
 Cleaning these up immediately is a lot easier than once burned on.

 - Clean the oven more regularly.
 Make sure you schedule to regularly clean your oven, rather than leaving it until necessary.
 Cleaning it more often will make the chore much easier and keep your oven in the best working condition.

-Next: Here's how to clean a baking sheet in 3 easy steps (opens in new tab) to make it just like new; How to clean windows and leave them streak-free; How to clean a gas stove top to make it look spotless and how to clean a stainless steel sink to make it sparkle.
+Next: Here are 7 oven mistakes you never knew you were making.
+Looking at cleaning other things?
+Here's how to clean a baking sheet in 3 easy steps to make it just like new; How to clean windows and leave them streak-free; How to clean a gas stove top to make it look spotless and how to clean a stainless steel sink to make it sparkle.